adriens/dev-to-slideshow/README.md

 ## ❗️ Prerequisite

 Have an up-to-date version of node.js.
+Minimum: v18.15.0

 To verify, you can execute this commande :